techno314/vrcageverify/README.md

 # vrcageverify

-vrcageverify is a Python application that monitors VRChat group join requests and automatically accepts those from users who are 18+ verified.
+VrcAgeVerify is a Python application that monitors VRChat group join requests and automatically accepts those from users who are 18+ verified.
 It features a Tkinter GUI with 2FA support and minimizes to the system tray.

 ## Features
 - Monitors VRChat group join requests at a configurable interval.